 All images from Pixabay/Pexels unless otherwise stated.
-Some images created in Book Brush using Pixabay pictures.

 Book cover images from Chapeltown Books and Bridge House Publishing.